 The data represented in the tables above is compiled from a synthesis of data from PARC surveys - MCN, Health Care Professionals, and service provider (leisure services, third sector, and private provider) responses.
 The data synthesis process that was used for each question/table response was in relation to the number of definitive responses to that question (i.e. yes and no answers only, unsure responses were not included in the tally).
 For Yes or No responses, if all stakeholders reported Yes the table was populated with a Yes and the same process was used for No. If there was a mixed response from the different stakeholders, if the total responses for that question were high (>20) the majority response was used.
-If the total responses were low (below 20) if 2 or more stakeholders responded negatively (No) or positively (Yes) the answer was populated as 'some regions.
-If the responses for that question were high (>20) and the results were mixed i.e. a high number of yes and a high number of no, the answer was populated as 'some regions.
-If there was only a single response either yes or no the respective response was used and populated, or populated as 'one region' (as appropriate).
+If the total responses were low (below 20) if 2 or more stakeholders responded negatively (No) or positively (Yes) the answer was populated as "some regions.
+If the responses for that question were high (>20) and the response either yes or no the respective response was used and populated, or populated as 'one region' (as appropriate).
 If no responses, the section was left blank.

-The data represented in key contextual overview and quotes sections ( above the tables) is a data synthesis from the PARCS surveys (as detailed above and including service users), meetings detailed below and other data sources e.g. reports, audits/evaluations, online resources (e.g. websites etc), identified as part of the PARCS (CHSS) scoping.
+The data represented in key contextual overview and quotes sections (above the tables) is a data synthesis from the PARCS surveys (as detailed above and including service users), meetings detailed below and other data sources e.g. reports, audits/evaluations, online resources (e.g. websites etc), identified as part of the PARCS (CHSS) scoping.
 Where information was missing e.g. nil responses the information was based on information available from other e.g. online resources.
 The accuracy of such information may not always be correct; the sense check detailed below was to enable a mechanism whereby any errors to be identified and corrected.